 Me gusta + a list of activities in Spanish

-In this section, we will provide several examples of sentences using a list of activities in Spanish for hobbies and ways to express likes and dislikes.
+In this section, we will show you several examples of sentences using a list of activities in Spanish for hobbies and ways to express likes and dislikes.
 Pay attention how the verb GUSTAR is conjugated and used in each example, and more importantly, identify the main activities in Spanish people are talking about.
 Use the chart above and the translation to find out other hidden details.

 A ella le gusta leer libros de misterio.